Braces for Adults

 Not as much as they did when you were a kid.
 Gluing the brackets to the front of the teeth eliminates the need to force metal bands around each tooth, as was necessary with the braces of decades past.
 And the wires are more flexible now, particularly those made of alloys, such as nickel titanium, so they apply pressure more gently.
 That's not to say the process is painless.
 You may feel sore for a day or two after your braces are tightened, but a dose of aspirin or ibuprofen can usually ease the discomfort.
 If your gums or cheeks become raw or irritated from rubbing against the brackets, your orthodontist can supply you with wax to smooth things over until the tissue heals.

-How long will I have to wear them, and how much will it cost?
+How long will I have to wear them?

 These are the two most common questions orthodontists hear from prospective patients.
 Most people wear braces for one to three years.
-According to a recent survey by the ArchWired website, the cost ranges from about $2,000 to $6,000, depending on the treatment's length and complexity.
 At an initial consultation, the orthodontist will perform a thorough exam of your teeth and jaw, taking x-rays and impressions.
 Based on that, he will give you his opinion on the best course of treatment and an estimate of the cost.
 In the end, how long the treatment lasts may depend on how willing you are to wear devices such as headgear that can speed up the process.

 How do I find a good orthodontist?